ketaiq/train-ticket-deployment/README.md

 Create corresponding Cloud Functions and Cron jobs.
 Assign the ingress IP adreess to the tt_host variable in the file *experiments.ini*.

+## 2. Fixed Bugs
+- Increase heap size of JRE and GC limit
+- Add API *deletePaymentByOrderId* to ts-inside-payment-service